tchlux/sync/README.md

   configuration on your local host.
 If this file is executed and the value `$SYNC_SCRIPT_PATH` does not point to a valid file, a prompt to automatically (re)configure will appear.

+## WARNINGS:

+  In some cases, symbolic links will show a modification time that makes them *always* synchronize.
+This can cause chaos, so for now if you see this happenn then delete that file.
+Please consider submitting an `Issue` in the repository with a minimum working example and I will fix it as soon as possible.